 How to Keep Frogs Out of Your Pool

-As a pool owner, you may have already discovered frogs in your pool at some point.
-Getting rid of them can be annoying and time-consuming!
-Knowing how to keep frogs out of your pool can come in handy to prevent having to get rid of them.
-Though frogs are ultimately harmless, having them gather in your pool can cause future issues.
+As a pool owner, you may discover that other animals are also enjoying your pool, frogs being one of them.
+Getting rid of frogs can be annoying and time-consuming!
+So, knowing how to keep frogs out of your pool can come in handy to prevent having to get rid of them in the first place.
+Though most frogs are ultimately harmless (unless you are in the Amazon), you definitely don’t want a colony of frogs moving into your swimming pool!

 In this article, I will go over why you should keep frogs out of your pool before diving into the dos and don’ts of keeping them out.